 Treatment of Endothelial Dysfunction

-- Beta-blockers won’t improve endothelial function, but an ACE/ARB will, and individuals with diabetes should be on one of these medications to protect their kidney function anyways.
+- Beta-blockers won’t improve endothelial function, but an ACE/ARB will.
+Luckily, individuals with diabetes should be on one of these medications to protect their kidney function anyways.

 - Aspirin treatment might help to improve endothelial function, but there is some controversy about this subject at this time.

-- The amino acid arginine, found in high protein foods including nuts, beans, seeds, poultry, seafood, and dairy products boost production of nitric oxide.
+- The amino acid arginine, found in high protein foods, including nuts, beans, seeds, poultry, seafood, and dairy products, boosts the production of nitric oxide.
 Please don’t purchase arginine supplements, though – they dramatically increased the number of deaths among heart attack patients in a recent study, and they may worsen peripheral artery disease.

-- High levels of free fatty acids in the body impair endothelial function, in fact, immediately after eating a high-fat meal, researchers can see impaired endothelium-dependent vasodilation.
+- High levels of free fatty acids in the body impair endothelial function, in fact, immediately after and for several hours after eating a high-fat meal, researchers can see narrowing of the arteries.

-- Oxidative stress is thought to cause endothelial dysfunction and atherosclerosis (the hardening and narrowing of arteries); antioxidants protect the endothelium from this damage and also increase the availability of nitric oxide.
-Folic acid has also been determined to have a positive effect on endothelial function, and antioxidants are found in many of the same foods including leafy green vegetables, citrus fruits, berries, apples, cherries, plums, okra, artichokes, brussels sprouts, asparagus, bell peppers, potatoes, beans, and nuts,
+- Oxidative stress is thought to cause endothelial dysfunction and atherosclerosis (the hardening and narrowing of arteries).
+Antioxidants protect the endothelium from this damage and also increase the availability of nitric oxide.
+Folic acid has also been determined to have a positive effect on endothelial function.
+Both antioxidants and folic acid are found in many of the same foods including leafy green vegetables, citrus fruits, berries, apples, cherries, plums, okra, artichokes, brussel sprouts, asparagus, bell peppers, potatoes, beans, and nuts.

 - Magnesium deficiency is believed to contribute to a pro-inflammatory state, damage to the endothelium, and an increased risk for blood clot formation in the arteries.
 Magnesium is found in whole grains, green leafy vegetables, and nuts.

 - Coenzyme Q10 also helps to reduce oxidative stress and increases the availability of nitric oxide.
-It is also believed to reduce oxidation of LDL cholesterol, which accumulates in places where the endothelial has been damaged and contributes to the development of atherosclerosis.
+It is believed to reduce the oxidation of LDL cholesterol, which accumulates in places where the endothelium has been damaged and contributes to atherosclerosis development.

-Endothelial dysfunction has recently been identified as a hindrance to cardiovascular health, but the recommendations for treatment are mostly the same as those for most modern diseases plaguing us.
+Endothelial dysfunction has recently been identified as a hindrance to cardiovascular health, but the treatment recommendations are mostly the same as those for most modern diseases plaguing modern humans.
 Namely, control of blood sugar, blood pressure, and cholesterol levels; weight loss if necessary; smoking cessation; a focus on eating plenty of whole foods, and exercise.